 Unlike design defects, manufacturing defects do not render the whole line defective.
 Instead, only one or two products may have a defect due to error or negligence when assembling the product.

 A product may suffer a manufacturing defect on its way to a customer.
-For example, if a company is in charge of shipping multiple electronic medical devices, and one of the packages was not carefully handled, it can cause the device in that package to be harmed and may cause a glitch when used by the consumer, ultimately leading to an injury.
+For example, suppose a company is in charge of shipping multiple electronic medical devices, and one of the packages was not carefully handled.
+In that case, it can cause the device in that package to be harmed and may cause a glitch when used by the consumer, ultimately leading to an injury.

-Marketing defects may arise when a proper warning was not given on the device as to how to safely use it.
-If the manufacturer in some way doesn’t notify the users regarding the dangers of the product, they can be held liable for an injury that may arise.
-An example would be if there was no warning label regarding the hidden dangers of a medical device.
-If harm was caused, you may be entitled to compensation.
+Marketing defects may arise when a proper warning is not given to the device to use it safely.
+If the manufacturer doesn’t notify the users regarding the dangers of the product, they can be held liable for an injury that may arise.
+An example would be if there were no warning labels regarding the hidden dangers of a medical device.
+If harm was caused, you might be entitled to compensation.

 Suing a Medical Device Company

-When suing based on medical product liability, there are many parties that can be liable depending on the specific circumstances.
+When suing based on medical product liability, many parties can be liable depending on the specific circumstances.
 Manufacturers, distributors, and suppliers are usually the most common defendants in these cases.

 Other defendants may include testing laboratories, medical facilities, or individual doctors.
-Since the product must go through a rigorous procedure from level to level to end up in the market, there can be numerous people/companies that were liable for the injury that the product ultimately ended up causing when reaching the consumer.
+Since the product must go through a rigorous procedure from level to level to end up in the market, numerous people/companies were liable for the injury that the product ultimately ended up causing when reaching the consumer.

-Suing a medical device company may require strong legal knowledge to find out who is at fault and how you may be compensated for, contact an attorney today!
+Suing a medical device company may require solid legal knowledge to determine who is at fault and how you may be compensated for.
+Contact an attorney today!